How do I know if a car seat has passed government standards?

 How do I know when to transition my child from an infant car seat?

-Keep your child rear-facing as long as the car seat manufacturer allows it.
-Even if they have outgrown the height limitations of their infant car seat, they may be under the weight limitations.
-Therefore, you can transition them to a rear-facing convertible car seat to give them more room to grow.
-Always follow the manufacturer’s instructions.
+Keep your child riding rear‑facing for as long as the car seat manufacturer allows.
+Even if your child has outgrown the height limit of their infant car seat, they may still be within the weight limit.
+In that case, switching to a rear‑facing convertible car seat can give them more room to grow while staying rear‑facing.
+Always follow the car seat manufacturer’s instructions when making the transition.

-You can find your car seat’s limits on the stickers affixed to the side of your car seat or in the owner’s manual.
+You can find your car seat’s height and weight limits on the labels attached to the side of the car seat or in the owner’s manual.

 Why should my child stay rear-facing longer with the new recommendation from the AAP?